Nearest Class-Center Simplification through Intermediate Layers: Neural Collapse

 \end{definition} Using these definitions, we can formally define properties (NC1) and (NC4) from \cite{Papyan2020PrevalenceON}.
 Let us assume that the network $g$ may be split into two stages: the ``feature engineering'' stage $g^{\left(k-1\right)}$ and the final classifier layer, $l^{\left(k\right)}$ such that $g:=l^{\left(k\right)}\circ{g^{\left(k-1\right)}}$.

 \begin{definition}[\textbf{NC1} Variability Collapse] $\Sigma_{W}^{\left(k-1\right)}\rightarrow{0}$. \end{definition}

 \begin{definition}[\textbf{NC4} Simplification to NCC] Let:

-then $\left|S\right|\rightarrow{0}$, where $\left|X\right|$ is the number of elements in a finite set $X$. \end{definition} Throughout this paper, we make the assumption that the deepnets are of proper capacity to reach the TPT, or in other words to ``fit'' the data.
+then $\left|S\right|\rightarrow{0}$, where $\left|X\right|$ is the number of elements in a finite set $X$. \end{definition} In both Definitions, the $\rightarrow$ is defined as the progress with the optimization procedure.
+Throughout this paper, we make the assumption that the deepnets are of proper capacity to reach the TPT, or in other words to ``fit'' the data.
 In the experiments we use large architectures that are highly overparameterized for the given tasks.